karask/karask.github.io/_posts/2020-04-30-transactions.md

 When we want to spend that UTXO we create a new transaction with an input that references the UTXO that we wish to spend together with an _unlocking script_ or more formally a __scriptSig__.

-The standard transaction types supported by the Bitcoin protocol are:
+The standard transaction output types supported by the Bitcoin protocol are:
 * P2PK (Pay to Public Key - not used anymore)
 * P2PKH (Pay to Public Key Hash)
 * P2SH (Pay to Script Hash)